NCERT Solutions Class 8 Social Science Geography Chapter 2 – Land, Soil, Water, Natural Vegetation and Wildlife

 NCERT Solutions for Class 8 Geography Chapter 2 – Land, Soil, Water, Natural Vegetation & Wildlife Resources

 1. Answer the following questions.

 (i) Which are the two main climatic factors responsible for soil formation?

 Answer: Two main climatic factors responsible for soil formation are Temperature and Rainfall, wherein rainfall influences the rate of weathering and humus formation.

 (ii) Write any two reasons for land degradation today.

-Answer: The overuse of chemical fertilizers and deforestation are two main reasons for land degradation.
+Answer: The overuse of chemical fertilizers and deforestation are the two main reasons for land degradation.
 The growing population and their ever-growing demand has led to large scale destruction of forest cover and arable land and has created a fear of losing this natural resource.